Kowloon Generic Romance

 Kowloon Generic Romance (九龍ジェネリックロマンス, Kūron Jenerikku Romansu) is a Japanese manga series written and illustrated by Jun Mayuzuki.
-It has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since November 2019, with its chapters collected in 11 tankōbon volumes as of April 2025.
+It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from November 2019 to April 2026, with its chapters collected in 12 tankōbon volumes.
 The story is set in Kowloon Walled City, Hong Kong.

 A 13-episode anime television series adaptation produced by Arvo Animation aired from April to June 2025, and a live-action film adaptation produced by Robot Communications premiered in theaters in August of the same year.

 Synopsis

 Kowloon Walled City, the most densely populated place on Earth, houses over 33,000 residents within a labyrinth of interconnected high-rises spanning just 6.5 acres.
 Within this urban enclave lies the Wong Loi Realty Company, where an office romance develops between two coworkers: the easygoing yet brash Hajime Kudou and the reserved Reiko Kujirai, who has been in love with him since first meeting him.
 Despite their contentious dynamic, the two share a close rapport, frequently having lunch together.
 Their mutual affection for Kowloon Walled City gradually deepens their bond—yet an underlying peculiarity lingers between them.